nickbrandt/GitLab/README.md

 ## Quick facts (how does Workhorse work)

--   Workhorse can handle some requests without involving Rails at all: for example, Javascript files and CSS files are served straight from disk.
+-   Workhorse can handle some requests without involving Rails at all: for example, JavaScript files and CSS files are served straight from disk.
 -   Workhorse can modify responses sent by Rails: for example if you use `send_file` in Rails then gitlab-workhorse will open the file on